Being a bridesmaid is a tremendous honor, and I don’t know too many women who would turn down the opportunity.

 To be perfectly honest, in most cases, I’d skip the party favors.
 More often than not, party favors are small, cheap items that most people won’t ever use.

 However, if you or another bridesmaid insist on having them, go for easy but great options.
-If you’re creative you can always create cute and inexpensive items like sugar scrubs, manicure kits or mugs and glasses.
+If you’re creative you can always create cute and inexpensive items like sugar scrubs, manicure kits, or cute Team Bride glasses.

 A great idea is to combine the entertainment with the favors and have guests make their own as well!
 Another option is to shop places like Target’s dollar section for budget favors.
 It has inexpensive but useful things that every guest would love.

-While party supply stores have no shortage of decorations such as streamers, centerpieces, garlands and balloons, you’ll often end up spending more than you planned.
+While party supply stores have no shortage of decorations such as Bride-to-be banners, streamers, centerpieces, garlands and balloons, you’ll often end up spending more than you planned.
+For more decoration information, view these miami beach signs.
 Browse online for cheap party supplies or find tons of DIY décor ideas that are usually quick, easy, and less expensive than already-made decorations.

 It’s also worth asking your fellow bridesmaids to bring contributions so you have more to work with at a fraction of the cost.